jrmajor/bajki-muza/README.md

 ## Testing

-This application uses Pest for testing and PHPStan for static analysis.
+This application uses PHPUnit for testing and PHPStan for static analysis.

 ```sh
 vendor/bin/phpunit --testdox  # Tests